Yusof Ishak: Founding and management of Utusan Melayu

 Two days before the fall of Singapore, Utusan had only printed about fifty copies.
 Despite that, Yusof went around with three other staff members to distribute the newspaper themselves.
-At the start of the Japanese occupation, Utusan Melayu stopped circulation as machinery used to print the paper was requisitioned by the Japanese military to publish a Japanese newspaper instead.
+At the start of the Japanese occupation, they stopped circulation as machinery used to print the paper was requisitioned by the Japanese military to publish a Japanese newspaper instead.
 Yusof was detained by the Japanese for two weeks before being released and ordered to work as an editor at Berita Malai – a Malay newspaper that was run by the Japanese.
+Yusof only worked there for a year, when he resigned following disagreements with editor Ibrahim Ya'cob.
+He then returned to Taiping; he told his boss that he was unwell and resting.
+While there, he ran a provisions shop and returned to Singapore after the Japanese surrendered.

-He worked there till 1943, when he fell ill and returned back to Taiping, Perak.
-After the war ended in 1945, Yusof helped to reestablish Utusan alongside some other members such as Ramli Haji Tahir.
+After the war ended, Yusof helped to reestablish Utusan alongside some other members such as Ramli Haji Tahir.
 Despite losing their printing machines, they managed to republish the paper by 10 September – five days after British forces returned to Singapore – by printing at the Straits Times Printing Press.
 Yusof returned to Singapore on 17 September to take over management and editing of Utusan from Ramli.
-During this time, Utusan moved its headquarters to Cecil Street and recovered two of their old machines.
+During this time, they moved their headquarters to Cecil Street and recovered two of their old machines.
+They had also received in donations to set Utusan up again.
+Utusan also occasionally borrowed vans from The Straits Times, with Straits Times assisting them further by sending their engineers over when Utusan's machinery failed.
+In the late 1940s, Yusof went on a trip to Europe to learn from the newspaper industry in an attempt to improve Utusan.
+He was impressed by British newspaper companies' printing machinery and learnt about article writing.
+After returning from Europe, he recruited cartoonist Salihuddin as he wanted to include visuals with Utusan's articles.
+He also wanted to expand on literary writing in the newspaper and gave the duty to writer Keris Mas, who had worked on Utusan's Mastika.